Interpretive Essay on a Passage, Theme, or Topic

 in the study of Paul & Pauline tradition, GJohn, or other early Christian literature

-Each of you will be writing a 5-6 page essay on a passage, theme, or topic in the letters of Paul, Post-Pauline tradition, the Gospel of John, or other early Christian literature read for class (e.g., Gospel of Mary).
+Each of you will be writing a 5-6 page essay on a passage, theme, or topic in the letters of Paul, Post-Pauline tradition, the Gospel of John, or other early Christian literature read for class (e.g., Gospel of Mary; Gospel of Truth).
 Your paper should consist primarily of close textual and conceptual analysis of the text, and that analysis should be in the service of a specific interpretive claim you are making about the material.
-This paper will be submitted in only one version, and is due the Monday of the last week of classes.

 A reader of your essay should be able to discover within the first paragraph exactly what claim you are advancing and defending, and the structure of your essay should illustrate and defend that claim with frequent reference to and quotation from the text (the evidence) in a manner that makes sense and is easy for a reader to follow.
 Remember to use the textual evidence to support, illustrate, and extend your analysis and interpretation.
 The paper should be 5-6 pages, double-spaced.